Reducing scope 3 footprint (value chain)

 - Offering low carbon asphalt (LEAB) through the joint venture AsfaltNu;

 - Collaborating with concrete suppliers to increase the use of low carbon concrete.
-In the Netherlands, BAM Civil NL signed the ‘Betonakkoord’, where BAM together with other partners and concrete suppliers have committed to gradually reduce the carbon intensity of concrete;
+In the Netherlands, BAM Infra Nederland signed the ‘Betonakkoord’, where BAM together with other partners and concrete suppliers has committed to gradually reduce the carbon intensity of concrete;

 - Collaborating with steel suppliers to use more sustainable (recycled) steel;